ryanturcotte/iracing-schedule-viewer/README.md

 ## Known issues

-1. Importing from PDF works but some series is missing data that others have.
-2. The "features" when loading a PDF vs. a JSON are not the same, for example rain % only shows on PDF.
-For 2025S4 I focused on the PDF features but not every series has the same data.
-3. Series that change cars like Draft Masters and Ring Meister may not appear properly.
-Ring Meister should work with PDF for 2025S4
-4. Some listed tracks may have extra data on the end of it.
+1. I've neglected the JSON import so some features may be missing there now.
+2. Number of series found does not match series to select.
-4. CSV Export may be missing a few series when I counted them.
+3. CSV Export may be missing a few series when I counted them.
 Unsure which ones.
+4. Haven't fully tested the web-based print view.

 ## Background and AI Usage